anderson89marques/about_python/README.md

-Repository about my studies about python
+Repository of my studies about python
 ========================================

 My annotations about python ecosystem.